neurophysik/jitcsde/README.rst

 JiTCSDE stands for just-in-time compilation for stochastic differential equations (SDEs).
-It makes use of the method described by Rackauckas and Mie.
+It makes use of the method described by Rackauckas and Nie.
 JiTCSDE is designed in analogy to `JiTCODE <http://github.com/neurophysik/jitcode>`_:
 It takes an iterable (or generator function) of `SymPy <http://www.sympy.org/>`_ expressions, translates them to C code, compiles them (and an integrator wrapped around them) on the fly, and allows you to operate this integrator from Python.